 Using our local knowledge and sector expertise we are uniquely placed to identify, broker and connect new and innovative ways of working that address local challenges.

 Colab Exeter is a project of Exeter CVS which has been running for more than 70 years.
-See here for a list of our current Board of Trustees.

 Our Senior Leadership Team are available to discuss new initiatives and collaboration projects as well as provide consultancy, coaching and infrastructure support to organisations, individuals and social entrepreneurs who share our vision, mission and values.
 Contact Us for more information.

 Amanda joined Colab Exeter (then Exeter CVS) in 2012 as part of the Transforming Local Infrastructure Project team, and progressed to Business Development Manager in 2014 as the initiative developed.
 This complex and challenging project called for unprecedented levels of trust, belief and experimentation; conditions which drew on her resources and background in nursing, health research and education, and 15 years’ experience as a PAR evaluator and organisational development consultant around the country.

 Inspired and motivated to see the work succeed, Amanda got to work co-writing and co-designing CoLab Exeter, our thriving multi-agency hub where people with complex lives can access support that helps and inspires them.